BrandonSu/Assteroid/README.md

 Assteroid

 A fun and simple game!
-Click the assteroids before they hit an edge of your browser!
+Click the assteroids before they hit an edge of your browser window!